 Look Legit: You want clients to view you as a business person?
 You want them to respect you and your rates?
 Your business has to look like a business.
 When you send a clean, official-looking invoice that has a time limit for payment listed under “Terms,” your client is more likely to pay attention and get you paid as soon as possible.

-All-in-One Payment System: FreshBooks provides a secure payment system called WePay right through their invoices.
+All-in-One Payment System: FreshBooks provides a secure payment system called WePay right through their invoices (circled in light purple in the image above).
 When the client receives the invoice, a link is provided that sends them to the payment system where they can quickly pay with a credit card.
 If you choose to use this method (it is optional), payments made this way will automatically be catalogued and the small fee taken by FreshBooks (very similar to PayPal’s) is automatically logged into your Expenses.
 It’s convenient for both parties.
 Inserting a payment made via check or PayPal, etc., isn’t difficult; it just takes a few clicks.
 But if you use the WePay system, you don’t even have to think about it.

 Easy Time Tracker: Do you work under hourly rates a lot?
 FreshBooks has a Time Tracking software that allows you to not only be 100% certain about the time you’ve logged, but also allows you to easily attribute that time to a certain project and a certain task within that project.
 So say a client was having you build a website for them.
 You could log everything just under that project, titling it “X’s website.”
 Or, you could log how much time you spent doing the homepage, the testimonial page, etc. You plug in “X’s website” for the project, “Homepage” for the task, and hit the start button on the timer.
 After you’re done, you can generate an invoice based on that tracked time with a few simple clicks and send it to the client with a detail of everything you did with the exact time lengths and any notes you jotted down along the way.